 Safe Stool Softeners and Laxatives for Dogs

-Sometimes fiber alone won’t move things along quickly enough, and that’s when carefully selected stool softeners or laxatives can help your constipated dog find relief.
+Sometimes, fiber alone doesn’t work fast enough, and that’s when carefully selected stool softeners or laxatives can help your constipated dog find relief.

 Your vet might recommend options like: